Introduction to Business

 Exploration of the federal and state statutes and regulations that impact the employer-employee relationship.
 Study includes analyzing and applying employment-related laws, including those relating to civil rights, occupational safety and health, disabilities, and conditions of employment.
 Discussion includes the importance and impact of employment legislation on organizations, how to comply with employment laws to avoid unnecessary litigation, and the importance of employment laws in helping to maintain a productive and satisfied workforce.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT110 or MGT105 or MGT115 or LAS110 or LAS215.
+3 Credits (3 Lecture) Prerequisite(s): MGT105 or MGT115 or LAS215.
 Fall Only.

 Business Planning and Operations

 Foundation of free enterprise education and entrepreneurship, presented experientially through a variety of forms and media, and through collaboration with on-and off-campus organizations/businesses.
 Study includes application of skills acquired in the management curriculum to develop, innovate, and implement an assortment of projects and programs with attention to future viability.
 Course work includes documenting the impact of projects, whether in dollars, educational achievement, or business health.
-(Formerly MGT349) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT115.
+3 Credits (3 Lecture) Prerequisite(s): MGT115.
+Fall Only.

 In-depth analysis of entrepreneurship, including an assessment of opportunities available and various business plans.
 Course work includes development of a realistic business plan for a new business establishment, expansion of existing operations, or purchase of an existing business or franchise; the plan must include the structure and components necessary to apply for funding from financial institutions.
-(Formerly MGT447) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT249.
+3 Credits (3 Lecture) Prerequisite(s): MGT249.

 Principles of Production and Inventory Management

 Introduction to the principles, techniques, and systems of production and inventory management.
 Focus on statistical methods for forecasting, quality and process control, economic models for the interplay of marketing, manufacturing and suppliers in supply-chain management and management science models for understanding the effectiveness of total quality management and business process reengineering.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT110 and MTH160 or MGT105 and MTH160 or MGT115 and MTH160.
+3 Credits (3 Lecture) Prerequisite(s): MGT105 and MTH160 or MGT115 and MTH160.
 As needed.

 Quantitative Methods for Business

-Study designed to provide a sound conceptual understanding of the role that quantitative methods play in the decision-making process.
+Designed to provide conceptual understanding of the role that quantitative methods play in the decision making process.
 Emphasis on the many quantitative methods that have been deployed over the years, how they work, and how they can be applied and interpreted by the decision maker.
-Course work is applications-oriented and appropriate for the non-mathematician.
-Computer simulations and projects along with traditional learning processes are used.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT115 and MTH160.
+Applications-oriented and keeps the needs for the non-mathematician in mind.
+3 Credits (3 Lecture) Prerequisite(s): MGT115 and MTH160 or MGT115 and MTH153.

 Organizational Theory and Design